Bartlesville Radio » News » Oklahomans Stay Safe on the Water Over Holiday

 According to the Oklahoma Highway Patrol, the agency worked zero drownings over the holiday weekend.
 In a statement on social media, the OHP said:

 "We worked zero drownings over the Labor Day holiday weekend.
-Good job everyone keeping it sage on our lakes!
+Good job everyone keeping it safe on our lakes!
 Now that is a stat we like to share."

 Photo courtesy: Oklahoma Highway Patrol